eckertst/MicroZirkMixer/README.md

 ###  Known problems

 Some of the buttons (save the mix; save ore open a equalizer file) are dead.
 We didn't nead those features, so I stopped writing the code for them.

+## How to get the source code

+If you want to take a look at the source code or clone it to change the application for your own purposes go here: [https://github.com/eckertst/MicroZirkMixer/tree/master](https://github.com/eckertst/MicroZirkMixer/tree/master) Make sure to get the "master" branch not the "main".
+You'll find a javadoc.zip there which was automatically generated.
+It was not maintained consequently during programming but it might be of some help nevertheless.
+Unzip it and open the index.html with your browser.